LATERI-hub/Prefilled-SniCord2022/README.md

 ___
 ## Disclaimer
 ### warning
-*This is against TOS and can get your account banned , use at your own risk!*
+*This is against Discord's TOS and can get your account banned , use at your own risk!*
 > If you like my sniper consider putting a star on this repo !